Rustic Italian Apple Cake

 Peel and core the apples.
 Slice into ¼-inch-thick wedges.
 Set aside.

 Crack the eggs into a medium bowl.
 Add the oil and use a whisk to mix it together until one even consistency.
 Add the Sambuca, flour, sugar, and baking powder, and whisk until creamy and smooth.

 Pour the batter into the prepared pan.
 Set the apples in the batter in a circle around the edge of the pan, overlapping slightly.
 Gently press the apples into the batter.
 Lay an inside circle of apples into the batter as you did the first.

 Bake until the cake is golden brown and a knife inserted into the center comes out clean, 50 to 60 minutes.

-Take out of the oven and cool for at least 30 minutes.
+Let cool for at least 30 minutes.